 Last year, Google announced a new Web performance indicator: Core Web Vitals measure the load time (LCP), interactivity (FID) and visual stability of a site (CLS).
 This initiative aims to increase publishers’ awareness of the user experience and thus optimise the ranking of their sites in the SERPs.
 These new metrics, which will come into effect in June 2021, are in addition to existing SEO indicators such as mobile usability, secure browsing, HTTPS security and guidelines for intrusive pop ups.

 With these new essential criteria, all the elements that make up web pages are analysed by the leading search engine’s algorithm and can have an impact on its overall performance: text, video, images, code and… advertising.
 How to minimise the impact of advertising on Core Web Vitals and protect your SEO?
-Before sharing our tips, let’s start by understanding what Core Web Vitals are.
+Before sharing our solution to optimise your CLS score, let’s start by understanding what Core Web Vitals are.

 Should we fear Core Web Vitals?